charlesfrye/charlesfrye.github.io/_posts/2017-02-24-statistics-as-pushforward.md

 category: stats
 ---

-> Statistics is the study of *pushforward probability measures* from a *probability space of datasets* to a *measurable space of statistics* under maps that we call *statistical procedures*.
+> Statistics is the study of pushforward probability measures from a probability space of datasets to a measurable space of statistics under maps that we call statistical procedures.

 <!--exc-->
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>